nandrian-usc/DSCI560-HW2/README.md

 git clone https://github.com/nandrian-usc/DSCI560-HW2.git
 ```

+Note: This project was executed using python 3.8.3 version.

 ii.
 If not already installed, do pip installation of virtualenv package.
 Open command prompt/Jupyter terminal in Windows OS and run: